Interior Finish Calculator Hub: Choose a Tool

 - Wall height changes: note bulkheads, sloped ceilings, or partial-height walls.

-- Openings: doors/windows can be subtracted, but cut-ups and finishing may offset savings.
+- Openings: doors and windows can be subtracted, but cut-ups and finishing may offset savings.

 - Coats and primer: confirm number of coats and whether primer is required.

-- Tile layout: straight vs diagonal patterns change waste and cut counts.
+- Tile and flooring layout: straight vs diagonal patterns change waste and cut counts.

-- Packaging coverage: verify sq ft per box/roll on product specs.
+- Packaging coverage: verify square footage per box or roll on product specs.

 - Wallpaper repeat: pattern matching can increase roll requirements.